reach2arunprakash/python3/basics/001-what-is-programming.md

 2. Read the code and the explanation for it again.
 3. If there's something you haven't seen before in the tutorial and it's not explained, try to find it in the previous chapters.
-4. If you can't find what you're looking for or you still have trouble understanding the tutorial or any other problems with the tutorial, please [tell me about it](../contact-me.md).
-I want to improve this tutorial so other readers won't have the same problem as you have.
-5. See [Getting help](../getting-help.md) if you can't contact me for some reason.

-You are free to combine this tutorial with other learning resources.
-If this tutorial isn't exactly what you're looking for you don't need to stick with nothing but this.
-You can find another tutorial and mix the tutorials however you want as long as you **make sure that you understand everything you read**.

 One of the most important things with learning to program is to **not fear mistakes**.
 If you make a mistake, your computer will not break in